bishabosha/tiger-site-gen/examples/embedded/README.md

 - `Layout.contramapContext` adapts a layout using an explicit context conversion.
 - `Theme.afterRender` completes theme-owned output in the normal render flow.
-- `ThemeMount` combines projection, preparation, layout adaptation, and automatic hook registration for any Tiger theme. `RevealMount` adds Reveal's fragment and asset conventions.
+- `ThemeMount` combines projection, preparation, layout adaptation, and automatic hook registration for any Tiger theme, including Reveal.
+- `DeckLayouts.embedded` renders a Reveal fragment in the prepared context, with asset URLs derived from its collection.
+- `new RevealTheme(assetSources = resolver)` configures asset sources before mounting.

 For existing numbered singleton sources, opt into `indexed` metadata: